 It became obvious that transcripts, indices and other research aids to the records would make research into the York Militia regiments and work on related War of 1812 memorial projects much easier.
 Fred has, as a result, produced:

 - Transcribed the militia rolls into a digital format so that they could be easily searched.
-The transcripts of the 3rd York Militia from Collections Canada will be added to this project.
+The transcripts of the 3rd York Militia from Library and Archives Canada will be added to this project.

 - Prepared an alphabetical muster roll of all the known veterans in the regiment from all the known collections and index which collection contained each name.
 The 3rd York Muster Roll will be added to this project.
 It will also record known years of birth and death, probable area of residence during the war, and occupation.